deliverybot/deliverybot.github.io/docs/integrations/action-firebase.md

 # Firebase

 Example firebase workflow that handles deploying a repository to Firebase.
-Doesn't handle 'removal' deployments or dynamic environment names as this is tricky with firebase.

 ```yaml {% raw %}
 name: Deploy